Module constriction.stream.model

 Model Parameters

-Each model parameter can either be specified as a scalar when constructing the model, or as a rank-1 numpy array (with dtype=np.int32 for n and dtype=np.float64 for p) when calling the entropy coder's encode or decode method (see discussion above).
+Each model parameter can either be specified as a scalar when constructing the model, or as a rank-1 numpy array (with dtype=np.int32 for n and a float dtype for p) when calling the entropy coder's encode or decode method (see discussion above).
 Note that, even if you delay all model parameters to the point of encoding or decoding, then you still have to call the constructor of the model, i.e.: model_family = constriction.stream.model.Binomial() — note the trailing ().

 • n — the number of trials;